gamemoddesignbr/PI-Pwn/README.md

 For ftp make sure you set the transfer mode on your ftp client software to `Active` not passive.<br>

-## Flash/Virtual drive
+## USB pass through drive

-You can put a usb flash drive in the pi and that will be mounted to the console, if you have no drive in the pi a virtual drive will be mounted.<br>
+You can put a usb flash drive in the pi and that will be mounted to the console, you must put a folder on the root of the drive called "payloads"<br>
-To use this feature you must plug the raspberry pi 4/5 into the consoles usb port using the usb-c connection on the pi.<br>
+To use this feature you must plug the raspberry pi 4 / 400 / 5 into the consoles usb port using the usb-c connection on the pi.<br>
 If you have power issues you can use a usb Y cable to inject power from another source but in my tests both pi variants ran using a single cable.<br>

 ## Rest Mode

-You can the option to detect if goldhen is running in the options which will cause pi-pwn to check if goldhen is active before running pppwn, this is useful for rest mode<br>
+You can enable the option to detect if goldhen is running in the options which will cause pi-pwn to check if goldhen is active before running pppwn, this is useful for rest mode<br>
 If you have the pi powered from the console usb port you must disable "Supply Power to USB Ports" in the rest mode settings of the console.<br>
 The console must also use the PPPoe user and pass set for the "console internet connection" of pi-pwn or the defaults if you never changed them which are ppp for both user and password.<br>